 Built circa 1730, this colonial-era house is among the town’s oldest—showcasing early timber-frame construction and interior workmanship.
 It’s on the National Register and still open for public tours focused on heritage preservation.
+Explore our straightforward leasing process.

 Phone: via Francis Wyman Association